60x100 Barndominium Plans: House, Shop & Garage Layout Ideas

 RV or Boat Bay

 If the shop includes an RV or boat bay, plan for extra depth, door height, and driveway access.
+RV storage is one of the biggest reasons buyers choose a 60x100 barndominium, but it has to be designed correctly from the start.

 Tool Room or Storage Room